 Our bank balance is $10,529.69 and payments due amount to $23,994.70.
 These are mostly expenses related to the Tobin Anniversary Concert.
 Paul has seen no beverage bill as of yet.

 Paul met with Frank Gebhardt who is still nominally in charge of many financial things, including access the SAL’s USAA accounts.
 The club needs to withdraw $25,000 out of our investment accounts to cover the Anniversary expenses and the upcoming year.
-This would give the club a projected $12,900.00 balance in he checking account.
+This would give the club a projected $12,900.00 balance in the checking account.

 Discussion began about unexpected expenses from the Tobin concert.
 Frank is the only person on the USAA accounts.
 Mark Mueller , Thomas Jaeckle, and Paul Aschbacher need to be on the account as well.
 A motion to do so was made by Todd, seconded by Gary, and approved by the BOD.